Algorithm Updates

 • Removed false-positive alpha-channel detection — PDFs with images using transparency are no longer incorrectly flagged

-• Fixed detection gap where a removed digital signature could go undetected in certain full-rebuild document forgeries
+• Closed a detection gap where signature-removal could go undetected in certain re-emitted documents

 • Previously analyzed files may benefit from re-analysis